-\$1.00 per hour shift differential on 2nd shift. \$2.00 per hour shift differential on 3rd shift. \\\$1,000 SIGN ON BONUS \\SUBJECT TO TERMS AND CONDITIONS\\ For immediate consideration, please come to Five Wickers Drive Wolfeboro, NH to complete an application or visit our website for more information at www.psimp.com.
+\$1.00 per hour shift differential on 2nd shift. \$2.00 per hour shift differential on 3rd shift. \$1,000 SIGN ON BONUS SUBJECT TO TERMS AND CONDITIONS For immediate consideration, please come to Five Wickers Drive Wolfeboro, NH to complete an application or visit our website for more information at www.psimp.com.
 You can also email your resume directly to donna.doyle@psimp.com or call me at 603-941-0022.
 Please be specific as to what shift and position.
 PSIMP an Equal Opportunity Employer.
 ISO 9001:2015 Registered.
-PROSPECT MOUNTAIN HIGH SCHOOL Part Time Custodian Prospect Mountain High School is hiring a part time custodian to join our Buildings and Grounds team.
-Responsibilities include cleaning and disinfecting all common areas of the school building and assisting other custodial staff where needed after nightly tasks are complete.
-Training will be provided for all cleaning procedures and materials used.
-Must pass a criminal background check.
-Hourly rate is determined by experience.
-The position will be open until filled.

-Lakes Region Environmental Contractors

-Pipe Fitters / Laborers wanted.
+Lakes Region Environmental Contractors Pipe Fitters / Laborers wanted.
 Must have a valid driver's license with a clean driving record and be able to pass DOT physical.
 Must have mechanical aptitude, troubleshooting skills, have strong commitment to quality.
 ICC Certified, HAZMAT Certified and/or CDL License is a Plus but Not required.
 Willing to train.

-Year-round employment with paid Travel, Holidays,

-Vacation and Weekends Off

-Please call 603-267-7000
+Year-round employment with paid Travel, Holidays, Vacation and Weekends Off Please call 603-267-7000 NCI-I Upper Connecticut Valley Hospital JOB OPPORTUNITIES Spotlight Positions:

-Valley Hospital

-JOB OPPORTUNITIES

-Spotlight Positions: